mark-szabo/digit-recognizer-bot/workshop.md

     /// <summary>
     /// Preprocess camera images for MNIST-based neural networks.
     /// </summary>
-    /// <param name="image">Source image in a file format agnostic structure in memory as a series o
+    /// <param name="image">Source image in a file format agnostic structure in memory as a series of Rgba32 pixels.</param>
-    /// <returns>Preprocessed image in a file format agnostic structure in memory as a series of Rgb public Image<Rgba32> Preprocess(Image<Rgba32> image)
+    /// <returns>Preprocessed image in a file format agnostic structure in memory as a series of Rgba32 pixels.</returns>
+    public Image<Rgba32> Preprocess(Image<Rgba32> image)
     {
         // Step 1: Apply a grayscale filter